Metanoia (theology)

+The most direct translation of the term "metanoia" from the Greek to English is "think again".

 The theological concept of repentance is linked with metanoia, which is a prostration before God, both spiritually and physically.

 Christianity

 New Testament

 All three synoptic gospels refer to "metanoia", as does the Acts of the Apostles, and there are a number of occasions in the New Testament letters where the word is used.
 Modern English Bible translations use the word "repentance" for both the Greek words metanoia and metamelomai.
 The former term is so translated almost ten times as often as the latter.
 The noun metanoia/μετάνοια, is translated "repentance", and its cognate verb metanoeō/μετανοέω is translated "repent" in twenty two instances in the King James Version of the New Testament.

 Abid Rogers Bhatti in his book A Textbook of Soteriology writes about the meaning of metanoia/μετάνοια.
-In the Bible translations into Hindi and Urdu, the word for “repentance” is toba.
+In the Bible translations into Hindi and Urdu, the word for "repentance" is toba.
 Toba means regret, grief, and sorrow over sinful deeds that lead to a change of mind and life.
 Abid agrees with Tertullian in preferring "conversion" rather than "repentance" to translate metanoia/μετάνοια in Mark 1:4.
 In summary, Abid believes that "conversion" (rather than "repentance") is the best English word to express the meaning of the Greek metanoia/μετάνοια.

 The Greek Orthodox Church in America teaches the following:

 The Greek term metanoia denotes a change of mind, a reorientation, a fundamental transformation of outlook, of man's vision of the world and of himself, and a new way of loving others and God.
 In the words of a second-century text, The Shepherd of Hermas, it implies "great understanding", or discernment.

 Early Christianity

 Metanoia "... was used consistently in the literature of that time to express a fundamental change in thinking that leads to a fundamental change in behavior and/or way of living".
 In 2006, an ecumenical group of scholars published a study of repentance in the Bible and the Church.
 After "a thorough examination of Hellenistic Jewish writings", the study found that for Jews living at the time of Jesus, "repentance" meant "a fundamental change in thinking and living".
 For the New Testament, this change is a necessary ingredient in accomplishing God's plan for salvation for community and for everyone.

 The non-canonical Acts of Peter ties metanoia to the cross on which Peter was crucified.
 While Peter was being crucified, he explained parts of the cross from which he was hanging, including "the nail which holds the cross beam to the upright in the middle".
-This nail is "the conversion epistrophē] and repentance [metanoia] of man."
+This nail is "the conversion epistrophē] and repentance [metanoia] of man".